johnnyfortner/html5_mmo---39dll-wrapper-for-js/README.md

 # html5_mmo
-## Game Maker html5 export module with javascript extension bundled for websockets, server side nodejs using 39js wrapper.
+## Game Maker html5 export with javascript extension bundled for websockets, server side nodejs using 39js wrapper.

 only works with supplied node.exe, add to your path environment variable if you wish or use the batch file.